Home » Blog » Nutrition for Healthy Aging » How to Boost Cellular Health & Age Well

 1. Eat a Healthy Diet

-Eating a diet that is rich in fruits, vegetables, and whole grains provides your cells with the nutrients they need to stay healthy.
+A diet rich in fruits, vegetables, and whole grains provides nutrients for cellular health.

 Fresh fruits and vegetables are excellent sources of antioxidants, which protect cells from damage caused by free radicals.